 remove (or backup) any zwcfg_*.xml file and restart your application.

-#7 Updated by johanvandyck about 3 years ago
+#7 Updated by johanvandyck over 3 years ago

 My sensor arrived as well.
 Also here some trouble.

 I updated till the latest openzwave (589 if i'm not mistaken).
 Device was recognised without any problem, but Domotiga Z-wave commander can't coop with alle parameters...

 The temperature calibration type is "short" and should be short (= 2 bytes).
 The official device certification indicates it should be. http://products.z-wavealliance.org/products/1403/embedconfigs

 Only the UV index should be "byte".
 This is the case: config/aeotec/multisensor6.xml has "byte" in it for UV.

 My temperature is in USB mode about -4.2 wrong (measured: 28.5 °C; real value = 23.3 °C; difference -4.32°C).
 However z-wave commandor won't accept negative values.
 I updated directly in the zwcfg_0x0184cf27.xml config file: -42.

 <Value type="short" genre="config" instance="1" index="201" label="Temperature Calibration" units="" read_only="false" write_only="false" verify_changes="false" poll_intensity="0" min="-32768" max="32767" value="-42"> <Help>The calibration value = standard value ‐ measure value.
 E.g. If measure value =25.3°C and the standard value = 23.2°C, so the calibration value= 23.2°C ‐ 25.3°C= ‐2.1°C (0xFFEB).
 If the measure value =30.1°C and the standard value = 33.2°C, so the calibration value= 33.2°C ‐ 30.1°C=3.1°C (0x001F).</Help>note: to convert values: